 According to Wikipedia, an alternate reality game (ARG) is an interactive networked narrative that uses the real world as a platform and uses transmedia storytelling to deliver a story that may be altered by players’ ideas or actions.

-The game got hijacked by a terrorist group called the Realist Underground, who recruited players, making them go to various businesses (we involved the staff) in the Vancouver to pick up game objects and interact with other players.
+The game got hijacked by a terrorist group called the Realist Underground, (a front for a competing game company called Cortical Systematics) who recruited players, making them go to various businesses (we involved the staff) in Vancouver to pick up game objects and interact with other players.
 The final game night on Feb 25 was in a secret location, the address revealed at 12noon that day, which was a creepy warehouse on Main St near the Ivanhoe.
 The space was like a scene from Saw.
 Players were confronted by a disgusting game pod with three bioports on a table with bloody surgery tools.
 Three players wearing surgery masks and latex gloves were instructed to lube the bioports with vaseline and then stick their fingers inside, triggering a surreal multimedia experience, which abruptly ended when our friend Tom Wynn (Realist Agent) pulled out his bone gun to shoot the pod and then rip its spine out.
 The pod squealed like a pig and then died, and the game was over.
 The Realists won.

 Below are some photos and videos from Flickr (not in chronological order).
 Here is the full set.